NansPellicari/UE4-TimelineSystem/Docs/Api.md

 #### `public virtual void `[`Serialize`](#classUNTimelineClient_1aef09f534dcf7de683bfe5aea7b184e27)`(FArchive & Ar)` <a id="classUNTimelineClient_1aef09f534dcf7de683bfe5aea7b184e27"></a>

-It used to save all timelines in the EventStore, and reload them correctly.
+It used to save all timelines in the TimelinesCollection, and reload them correctly.

 #### Parameters
 * `Ar` - Archive for save and load